-Here are just a few of the ways the travel industry is becoming more eco-friendly:
+Here’s how the travel industry is becoming more eco-friendly.

 1. Hotels and other accommodation providers are frequently working with eco-friendly businesses